sourcenetwork/defradb/docs/cli/defradb_init.md

       --lognocolor           Disable colored log output
-      --logoutput string     Log output path (default "stderr") --logtrace             Include stacktrace in error and fatal logs --rootdir string       Directory for data and configuration to use (default "$HOME/.defradb") --url string           URL of HTTP endpoint to listen on or connect to (default "localhost:9181")
+      --logoutput string     Log output path (default "stderr") --logtrace             Include stacktrace in error and fatal logs --url string           URL of HTTP endpoint to listen on or connect to (default "localhost:9181")
 ```